philippschulte/fastly-promises/README.md

 Update `first_byte_timeout` property for every backend and service if the value is less than 5000 milliseconds:

-1. Get all the services associated with the Fastly API token
+1. Get all the services associated with the Fastly API token.
-2. Filter out the service IDs
+2. Filter out the service IDs.
-3. Iterate over all services synchronously
+3. Iterate over all services synchronously.
-4. Get all the versions
+4. Get all the versions.
-5. Filter out the active version
+5. Filter out the active version.
-6. Get all the backends for the active version
+6. Get all the backends for the active version.
-7. Filter out the affected backends
+7. Filter out the affected backends.
-8. Continue with the next service if there are no affected backends
+8. Continue with the next service if there are no affected backends.
-9. Clone the active version
+9. Clone the active version.
-10. Update all the affected backends parallelly
+10. Update all the affected backends parallelly.
-11. Activate the cloned version
+11. Activate the cloned version.

 ```javascript
 const fastly = require('fastly-native-promises');